 The Director, Legal Affairs is a newly created position in a dynamic, growing, fast-paced organization.
 The person in this position will help the organization transition from exclusively using outside legal counsel by establishing in-house legal capacity with risk-management responsibilities, working with specialized outside legal counsel as necessary.
 The primary duties of the position include providing general legal advice and support to the executive team, senior staff and Pew Research Center’s board of directors as well as overseeing all legal matters and transactions related to the Center’s operations.
-The Director, Legal Affairs will work with the President, Vice President and other members of the executive team to identify, assess and minimize legal and reputational risk; protect intellectual property; conduct pre-publication review as necessary; draft, review and negotiate a broad range of contracts and agreements in connection with the Center’s research and operations; partner with human resources to provide guidance on complex employment and benefits issues, and meet on a monthly basis with the General Counsel of The Pew Charitable Trusts.
+The Director, Legal Affairs will work with the President, Vice President and other members of the executive team to identify, assess and minimize legal and reputational risk; protect intellectual property; conduct pre-publication review as necessary; advise on legal issues associated with digital publishing and dissemination; draft, review and negotiate a broad range of contracts and agreements, including data licensing agreements, in connection with the Center’s research and operations; partner with human resources to provide guidance on complex employment and benefits issues, and meet on a monthly basis with the General Counsel of The Pew Charitable Trusts.

 This position requires superior analytical, written and oral communications skills, including the ability to clearly and correctly summarize and present issues and recommendations for addressing those issues.
 The person in this position should have business and financial acumen and the ability to understand the goals of the organization in order to counsel staff on how to achieve those goals consistent with informed and properly mitigated legal and business risks.
-This position may be part-time (minimum of the equivalent of four days per week) or full-time.
+This position is full-time (a part-time work schedule at a minimum of the equivalent of four days per week may be considered).
 The Director, Legal Affairs reports to the President.

 Overview of Legal Oversight